 Sadly, newborns can also have their clavicle fractured during delivery.
 It’s important for parents to keep a close eye on the infant to notice if the baby has any signs or symptoms of a fracture.
-For instance, crying when their shoulder is touched.
+For instance, crying out at a touch.

 Additional symptoms may include:

 - Inability to move the shoulder

 - A bump or raised area over the break

 - Grinding or crackling noise (when the arm is moved)

 - Forward sagging of the shoulder

 Conservative treatment should be recommended before surgical treatment options are brought out on the table, such as:

 - Medication: A doctor may prescribe over-the-counter medicine such as ibuprofen or acetaminophen.